Denis Law: Glory years

-Decline
+Injury problems

 Wilf McGuinness took over as first team coach at the start of the 1969–70 season.
 United finished eighth in the league, but Law missed almost all of the season through injury, and in April 1970 he was transfer listed for £60,000.
 Nobody made a bid for him, so he stayed at United.

 After a poor 1970–71 season, United appointed Frank O'Farrell as manager.
 They made a good start to the 1971–72 season and finished 1971 five points clear at the top of the league, with Law having scored twelve goals.
 However, results deteriorated and they finished the season in eighth place.
 Law scored in the first match of the following season, 1972–73, but his knee injury was troubling him again, and he failed to score for the rest of the season.
-The poor results continued and O'Farrell was sacked.
+The poor results continued and O'Farrell was dismissed in December 1972 after a 5–0 defeat by Crystal Palace.

 Law recommended that United replace O'Farrell with Tommy Docherty, whom he knew from his time playing with the Scottish national side.
 The club followed his recommendation, and things started well, with the team's improved results lifting them into mid-table.
-Law was given a free transfer by Tommy Docherty in the summer of 1973, after 11 years at the club during which he had scored a total of 237 goals in 404 games in all competitions, as well as collecting two league title medals and an FA Cup winner's medal.
+Law was given a free transfer by Tommy Docherty in the summer of 1973, after 11 years at the club during which he had scored a total of 237 goals in 404 games in all competitions, as well as collected two league title medals and an FA Cup winner's medal.
 Only Bobby Charlton (who retired in 1973) and Wayne Rooney have scored more goals for United.